MDSplus/Documentation/docs/reference/environment-variables.md

 If set, this will be used by `setsockopt()` to set both `SO_RCVBUF` and `SO_SNDBUF` in bytes, which are two Linux OS settings.

 ## MDSIP_MAX_VERSION
 If set when running `mdsip`, this will be used when accepting connections to limit the MDSip protocol version.
 Note: this is separate from the MDSplus version.
+It is not recommended to set this to any value and this variable may be removed at a later date.

 ## MDSIP_SERVICE_LOGDIR
 When using `mdsip_service.exe` to set up an MDSip server on Windows, this controls where the log files will be written to.